-This map shows the path of totality for the 2017 total solar eclipse.
-To see the total solar eclipse, you'll need to be located somewhere along the blue path that stretches across the U.S.A.
+On August 21, 2017 the next solar eclipse will be visible from the United States.
+The map below shows the path of totality for the upcoming event.
+To see the 2017 total solar eclipse, you'll need to be located somewhere along the blue path that stretches across the U.S.A.
 If you're positioned outside the path of totality, you will be able to see a partial solar eclipse.

 Learn more about eclipses and safely observing the Sun with these articles and videos!
 We'll help you discover how much fun it can be to explore our nearest star safely.

 Stephen James O'Meara is an award-winning visual observer, whose writings, lectures, and numerous books on amateur astronomy have inspired observers across the globe to see the sky in new and wonderful ways.
 A contributing editor for Astronomy magazine, Stephen is an avid "eclipse chaser", having witnessed a dozen total solar eclipses dating back to 1959 (when he was 3 years old).

 We are honored that Stephen has agreed to share his experiences and wisdom with us as a devoted eclipse chaser.
 Read the articles below and keep an eye on this space for more from Stephen!

 Over the past thirty years, I've made several successful eclipse chases — last-minute dashes to escape clouds threatening to obliterate the spectacle of the Moon obliterating the Sun — but none were as hectic and heart thumping as the one during the March 9, 2016 total solar eclipse.